 Training to run your fastest half marathon is quite different from training to get round.
 You need to be clever and it can be daunting.
-Our resident running coach Nick Anderson offers up some running wisdom to get you round the course with time to spare.
+Expert running coach Nick Anderson offers up some running wisdom to get you round the course with time to spare.

 The old hand at the half marathon needs to be a bit more canny than the first timer when training for the 13.1-mile distance.
 It is time to step up from simply building your endurance in order to cover the distance and begin to ensure that your body is ready to train using the correct energy systems in order to be able to run the half marathon at your target PB race pace.